terop/ktra-indexer/README.md

 The configuration file used in development is `resources/dev/config.edn` and the one for production in `resources/prod/config.edn`.
 After copying the sample file edit either or both file(s) as needed.
-Some settings can be overridden with environment variables.
+Some settings can be overridden with environment variables or by reading from a file.
 Accepted environment variables are described below.

 * __APP_PORT__: The port which the application will be accessible through.
 The default port is `8080`.